 Portraying a different image of our curricula, connecting engineering more to society, defeating sexual harassment, using more female role models in engineering, teaming women in project education, adding a mindset of societal and industrial relevance to engineering programmes, empowering especially women in makerspaces, analysing the impact of selective admission processes.
 The broad spectrum of topics in my post may give the impression I have been scattering away at random about gender diversity.
 They came to my mind when I started thinking about improving gender diversity at my Faculty.

 Diversity and gender equality are hot items.
 In the five days after publishing this blogpost, I hit upon the recent comprehensive study by Microsoft “Why don’t European girls like science or technology?” and a report of the World Economic Forum “Why 2018 must be the year for women to thrive“.
 Let’s make time to make it work!
 We have a long way to go before we will achieve an equal spread of women and men working in the engineering sector.
+But when men learn about gender inequality at work?
+They fight it.

 “If you want your company to be successful; if you want your company to operate with wisdom, with care, then women are the best”.